DhruvilJariwala/Real-Estate-app/README.md

 # Real Estate App

 Welcome to the Real Estate App repository!
 This project is a full-fledged real estate application that allows users to search, list, and manage property listings.
 It includes functionalities such as user authentication, profile management, and saving favorite properties.
-This app is built using the MERN stack (MongoDB, Express, React, Node.js) and Tailwind CSS.
+This app is built using the MERN stack (MongoDB, Express, React, Node.js) and SCSS CSS.

 ## Table of Contents